Bancroft Shed: Power

 Steam was raised by a Lancashire boiler and in 1947, when the warehouse needed extra steam for sizing, a Cornish boiler was added but disconnected in 1948 because of problems sharing the same flue.
 A Green's economiser preheated the feedwater.
 The boiler was stoked manually, until a Proctor automatic stoker was fitted in the 1930s.
 Steam was raised to 160 psi.
 On closure in 1979, the Lancashire boiler required work, and the Cornish boiler that had been unused for 30 years was renovated, fired up and certificated.
-It is steamed at 50 psi, powered by donated scrap wood, to drive the engine on Heritage Steam Days.
+It is steamed at 50 psi, powered by donated wood, to drive the engine on Heritage Steam Days.
 As this was a single boiler shed, it has a 130 ft chimney to provide the pressure difference needed to draw the air into the boiler.
 The Bancroft chimney was repaired and 'banded' by Fred Dibnah in 1997.

 The Bancroft mill engine is a horizontal cross compound Corliss valve condensing steam engine built 1914 and installed by William Roberts of Nelson in 1920.
 As was traditional, the cylinders were named, the high-pressure cylinder "James", and the low-pressure "Mary Jane".
 Together they were rated to at 600 ihp, enough for 1200 0.5 hp looms, the rating was conservative and the engine could deliver more power if needed.
 Its speed is 68 rpm controlled by a Porter type governor and a Lumb regulator acting on the high-pressure cylinder valves and Dobson-type trip gear is fitted.
 The high-pressure cylinder (HP) has a 17 in bore and the low-pressure (LP) 32 in; both have a stroke of 4 ft.
 It uses Corliss valves.